An easy-going and comfortable pair of warm-weather water shoes for messing about on boats, bikes, beaches and bars.

-They aren’t my first choice for constant submersion during more hardcore aquatic adventures, but they are a great pair of get-’em-wet summer kicks that can easily get sandy and submersed, then shake clean and dry (they certainly fit our definition of What are water shoes?).
+They aren’t my first choice for constant submersion during more hardcore aquatic adventures, but they are a great pair of get-’em-wet summer kicks that can easily get sandy and submersed, then shake clean and dry (if you're wondering what are water shoes, they're a perfect example).
 They also always feel good to put on.
 And, when they get smelly, the insoles pull out for easy washing.

 All the latest inspiration, tips and guides to help you plan your next Advnture!